-Eva Hesse, Sans II, 1968, fiberglass and polyester resin, 38" x 86"x 6 1/8", SFMOMA, San Francisco, CA Eva Hesse, Sans II, 1968, fiberglass and polyester resin, 38
+Eva Hesse, Sans II, 1968, fiberglass and polyester resin, 38

 Eva Hesse and What It Means to Be Post-Anything

-Eva Hesse was an artist at the center of the Post-Minimalist art movement.
+Eva Hessewas an artist at the center of the Post-Minimalist art movement.
 There are many “Post-” art movements in the history of art, which simply is a way of describing art that expands upon some of the achievements of a previous art movement.
 Often artists within the same “Post-” movement, inspired by the same art, have different interests from one another.

 Minimalist artists working in the late 60s, such as Donald Judd, focused on the specifics of industrial materials they used, often repeating forms to resist illusionism and representation.
 Many times, they created art with mechanical modes of production as a way of denying authorship.